Summary: This post is series of lawn care questions and answers we’ve put together from various emails sent in.

-The local garden center can also give you good information on the best tools for lawn care.
+The local garden center can also give you good information on the best tools for organic lawn care.
 In addition, you ought to have a sod plugger to move plugs of good sod to the worn or bare places for immediate repair.

 This really is far more effective during all seasons of the year than trying to re-establish grass by reseeding.

 Certainly you will need a lawn cart or wheel barrow for hauling lime, lawn fertilizer, soil and other things.

 Lawn care toolbox would not be complete without a good lawn broom or rake, and for my part, I like to have a leaf blower, something to remove excess grass clippings when they are heavy, and to remove leaves, twigs and other debris.

 A fertilizer spreader is not absolutely necessary on a very small lawn because you can do the job by hand.
 For larger lawn areas a spreader is helpful.